Disappearance of Sofia Juarez: Investigation

-Initial interviews with family members were conducted, up to seven different patrol officers began searching Sofia's house, yard, the family's vehicles, neighborhood properties, playgrounds, parks, schools, businesses, fields and vacant lots.
+Initial interviews with family members were conducted, up to seven different patrol officers began searching Sofia's house, yard, the family's vehicles, neighborhood properties, playgrounds, parks, schools, businesses, fields, and vacant lots.
 The search radius was eventually increased to a 3 mi radius around Sofia's neighborhood.

-The police arrived within 3 minutes of receiving the call about Sofia’s disappearance.
-Police were able to find circumstances of the report — particularly the time of night she disappeared, weather conditions and Juarez’s age.
+The police arrived within three minutes of receiving the call about Sofia's disappearance.
+Police were able to find circumstances of the report — particularly the time of night she disappeared, weather conditions, and Juarez's age.
 The circumstances made it appear unlikely that she had wandered off or was hiding.

 It was quickly ruled out that Sofia was missing as a result of an injury or becoming lost.
 Her case was immediately taken as a likely child abduction.
-Within an hour, the publicity of Sofia’s disappearance was broadcast by the media.
+Within an hour, the publicity of Sofia's disappearance was broadcast by the media.
 Dozens of private citizens responded that night to assist in the search for Sofia.
 Citizens were teamed up with police officers to create multiple search teams.
 Systematic quadrant searches were conducted and expanded as more resources and information became available.
 Night vision and thermal imaging devices were used, dumpsters and residential garbage cans were searched.
-Over the 3 days after Sofia’s disappearance, hundreds of citizen volunteers guided police in the search.
+Over the three days after Sofia's disappearance, hundreds of citizen volunteers assisted police in the search.

-Within an hour of the reporting of Sofia’s disappearance, the FBI was called in and arrived to conduct a joint abducted child investigation with the Kennewick Police Department.
-Within hours the National Center for Missing and Exploited Children (NCMEC) was notified and a case manager was assigned.
-Washington state's first Amber Alert was issued and in effect for 36 hours.
+Within an hour of the reporting of Sofia's disappearance, the FBI was called in and arrived to conduct a joint abducted child investigation with the Kennewick Police Department.
+Within hours, the National Center for Missing and Exploited Children (NCMEC) was notified and a case manager was assigned.
+Washington state's first Amber alert was issued and in effect for 36 hours.
 Sofia was entered into the Washington State and National Crime Information Center database as a missing/endangered person.
-Regional attempt to locate teletypes were sent to law enforcement agencies in Washington, Oregon, Idaho, California, Nevada, Alaska, and the Royal Canadian Mounted Police (RCMP).
+Regional attempts to locate teletypes were sent to law enforcement agencies in Washington, Oregon, Idaho, California, Nevada, Alaska, and the Royal Canadian Mounted Police (RCMP).

 By the next morning after Sofia's disappearance, an Incident Management Team was established to assist with oversight and support for search operations.
 Over the next three days over 500 police officers, FBI agents, Dive and Rescue members, Incident Management Team personnel, and civilian volunteer members became involved in the search for Sofia.
 Fixed wing aircraft and helicopters, equipped with special thermal imaging devices, searched waterways, neighborhoods, and remote areas.
 Sheriff patrol boats and the Coast Guard searched nearby rivers.
 City crews searched sewer systems.
 King County Search and Rescue cadaver and scent dog teams were used on several occasions.
 Flyers were widely distributed to schools and businesses seeking any information on Sofia.
-The Fraternal Order of Police offered a $5,000.00 rewards for information on Sofia.
+The Fraternal Order of Police offered a $5,000.00 reward for information on Sofia.
 Crime Stoppers also offered a $1,000.00 reward.